 Don't get trapped in a career you don't love.
 In Step 4 of the exploration process, you’ll start acquiring real-world experience in the field you’re most interested in.
-You’ve already researched careers with our IU Career Guides in Step 3, which means now you can focus on the opportunities that will accelerate your career planning—not interrupt it.
+You’ve already researched careers with our IU Career Guides in Step 3, which means now you can focus on the opportunities that will accelerate your career planning.

 Best of all, we classify the work you’ll do in this step as experiential learning—which means you can leverage it as marketable experience on your resume.

 Getting involved with any student organization can help you to gain experience and network with students who have similar interests and goals.
 Look for the Student Involvement Fair at the beginning of each semester to investigate a variety of options.
 Also, keep in mind that you can join a student organization any time of the year.
 Visit your career advisor, BeInvolved.indiana.edu, or the Get Experience section of the Career Guides to explore the various student groups on campus.

 Some clubs have clear ties to a possible future careers, however, all of them can help you to build transferrable skills.
 For many student groups, part of their mission is to help members with career development.

 Having an internship gives you an incredible advantage when it comes time to finding full-time work.
 Internships look amazing on your resume and they represent your ability to be a responsible employee.
 So….best advice is start your search for internships as early as your freshman year.
 Make the summer between your freshman and sophomore year count.
 Visit your career coach and the Student Employment website to learn more about strategies for finding the perfect internship.

 Part-time jobs not only provide a paycheck but also create opportunities to explore your career journey.
 If you haven’t received a work-study award, don’t worry!
 There are plenty of non-work-study jobs available on and off campus too.